moskytw/postbox/README.rst

 It makes sending mail easier.
 The main features:

-1. It allows you specify headers by keyword arguments.
+1. It allows you specify message headers by keyword arguments.
 2. Support interactive prompt for username or password.
 3. Support optional `with` statement.